 Ballinakill Céilí Band: Standing l to r: Stephen Moloney, Gerry Moloney, Kevin Moloney, Tommy Whyte, Tommy Whelan.
 Seated l to r: Anna Rafferty, Fr Tom Larkin, Aggie Whyte.
 Photo courtesy Yvonne Fahy.

 Following her success in Newcomers’ Hour and her participation in many radio programmes in Ireland, England and Scotland, Aggie had become a household name.
 During post-war years, she featured in reciprocal folk music programmes between Irish, Dutch and Italian radio stations.
 Aggie paid many visits to Dublin and the ‘Calling House’ was of course The Pipers Club.
 Here she partnered the Rowsomes, Seerys, Brogans, Kellys, Gormans, Recks and Mulligans.
-Aggie was by then a brilliant fiddler winning the All-Ireland Senior Fiddle competition in Cavan in 1954.
+Aggie was by then a brilliant fiddler winning the All-Ireland Senior Fiddle competition in Cavan in 1954 and the Oireachtas Gold Medal in 1958.

 Nature hushed on 16th August 1979 when Aggie Whyte Ryan said her final goodbye to Ballinakill and the country she loved so well.
 Within hours, news of her death had travelled throughout the length and breadth of Ireland.
 The lady described by Seamus Ennis as ‘Queen of Fiddlers’ had gone to her final reward.
 This wonderful musician who had so often recorded for His Master’s Voice now responded to her heavenly master’s call and the appointment that she had to fill at the Seisiun in Birr was kept in Heaven.
 The darting lúidín and nimble fingers and sweeping bowhand were now at rest.